Mazztok45/swMATH2GNN/README.md

 # swMATH2GNN
-This work is about mining the swMATH metadata and ingest them into Graph Neural Network with Julia Python.
+This work is about mining the swMATH metadata and ingest them into Graph Neural Network with Julia and Python.

 ## Goal
 The Goal of this work is to use the GNN for link prediction between software and articles to conlcude the probability that a mathematical paper contains a certain software.

-Firstly, we need extract the metadata
+Firstly, we need to extract the metadata

 ### Data extraction